ShreySuri/CoinSim/README.md

 # CoinSim
 Displays the probability of events from flipping a coin x times.
+Fraction of heads, percentage of heads, and decimal of heads.